KeertanaOfficial/amazon-clone/README.md

 - Register and Sign in funtionalities.
 - Register and sign in re-routes to landing page with the name of the user logged in.

+- Firebase set-up, Initializing and build.
+- Application is hosted in Firebase.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).